|

 Carantaur on the long journey to Dol Amroth.
 Haldir was in the

-vanguard with one of his most experienced soldiers.
+vanguard with one of his most experienced warriors.
 Then came

 Legolas, Eowyn and the healer, Master Dínendal.
 Finally,